amalv/bukie/ROADMAP.md

 * feat: all core features stable

 ## 📅 Next Steps

-The next milestone is focused on incremental design system foundations:
+The next milestone is focused on Core Features (DB‑backed):
-* Add minimal 12‑column grid primitives aligned to Material breakpoints with a responsive story (in progress)
+* Build the item page for books (SSR from backend) 🛠️
-* Document the design system and component workflow
+* Prepare basic search foundation (indexing and query shape)

 ---